sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/billing-and-payment.md

 The storage fee prices are determined by the SPs who supply the storage service.
 The cost of the SPs are composed of 3 parts:

 - The primary SP will store the whole object file;
 - The secondary SPs will store part of the object file as a replica;
 - The primary SP will supply all the download requests of the object.

 There are 3 different on-chain prices:

 - Primary SP Store Price;
 - Primary SP Read Price;
 - Secondary SP Store Price.

 Every SP can set their own store price and read price via on-chain transactions.
-While the secondary SP store price is calculated by averaging all SPs' store price.
+While the secondary SP store price is calculated as the median all SPs' store price.

 The unit of price is a decimal, which indicates wei BNB per byte per second.
 E.g. the price is 0.027, means approximately $0.022 / GB / Month.
 (`0.027 * (30 * 86400) * (1024 * 1024 * 1024) * 300 / 10 ** 18 ≈ 0.022`, assume the BNB price is 300 USD)

 The storage fees are calculated and charged in bucket level.
 The store price and read price is up to the SP of bucket.
 The secondary store price is stored in the chain state and the same for all buckets.
-The total size of all objects and per secondary SP served size in a bucket will be recorded in the bucket metadata.
+The total size of all objects and per Global Virtual Group served size in a bucket will be recorded in the bucket metadata.
 The charge size will be used instead of the real size, e.g. files under 1KB will be charged as 1KB to cover the cost.
-The payment bill will be calculated by the size statistics and prices, and it will be charged from the stream account specified in the bucket to the SPs.
+The payment bill will be calculated by the size statistics and prices, and it will be charged from the stream account specified in the bucket to the Global Virtual Groups and Global Virtual Group family.

 ## Payment States

 The payment module keeps state of the following primary objects:

 - The stream payment ledger;
 - The payment accounts and total account created by users;
 - An AutoSettleRecord list to keep track of the auto-settle timestamp of the stream accounts.